 Fun fact(s): Surprise surprise, Chinese fermented black beans are not made from black beans, but from black soybeans instead.
 I didn’t know this before and almost put “fermented black beans” under “black beans” instead of “black soybeans” but I guess this information was lost somewhere in translation, isn’t it?

 Anyways, similar to black beans, black soybeans are also a nutritional powerhouse.
-It is packed with fiber and plant-based protein, while at the same time reducing the risk of coronary heart disease and strengthening your bones.

 18. Black Lentils